-Any disruptive conduct which interferes with the rights of any member of the College community or threatens the mental or physical health or safety of another, one's guest or self, including intoxication or use of illegal drugs.
+Behavior that interferes with a reasonable persons rights as a member of the College community or threatens the mental or physical health or safety of another, one's guest or self, including intoxication or use of illegal drugs.
 No person shall engage in any disorderly behavior with intent to disrupt the College's academic environment or the provision of College services.
 No person shall recklessly create a public inconvenience or disturbance.
 Prohibited behavior includes, but is not limited to, fighting, littering, making unreasonable noise, disturbing a lawful meeting, obstructing pedestrian or vehicle traffic, or creating a hazardous or physically offensive situation by an act which serves no legitimate purpose.

-• Endangerment
+Endangerment

+Behavior that effectively denies reasonable access to institutional resources, employment, academic performance or participation in institutional programs or activities and creates a working, learning, program or activity environment that a reasonable person would find intimidating, hostile or offensive.
 No person shall threaten to take or actually take any action, create or participate in the creation of any situation, which recklessly or intentionally endangers mental or physical health, or creates a substantial risk of serious injury to self or others.

-• Failure to Comply
+Failure to Comply